Updated June 9, 2023

 6. Adopting an Informal Approach

 Well, it largely depends on the relationship between the sender and the receiver.
-At times, individuals become too informal in their approach, which starts reflecting the tone of the message and the applicability of email etiquette.
+At times, individuals become too informal in their approach, reflecting the tone of the message and the applicability of email etiquette.
 However, whatever the case, the bottom line is that you need to keep an eye on the level of informality unless you are addressing someone very special.
 You must be cautious about using fancy fonts, colored texts, and SMS shorthand language such as ‘u’ for you or ‘ur’ for your, etc.

 7. Sending or Responding to Group Emails